cablehead/vanilla/README.md

 - **predictable**: Vanilla's concurrency model is based on coroutines or green threads, via the Greenlet package.
-Arguably this model allows a more natural and readable coding style than asynchronous callback models used by Twisted, Tornado and Node.
+Arguably this model allows a more natural and testable coding style than asynchronous callback models used by Twisted, Tornado and Node.

   However, green threads have been popularized in the Python world by Eventlet